Home > Gallery > My Models > Platonic Solids > Icosahedron.

 Icosahedron

-One of the five platonic solids, and dual of the dodecahedron.
+One of the five regular convex polyhedra known as the Platonic solids.
 This model was made from a single connected net, printed on one sheet of A4 paper.
-Nets can be generated and printed using any of Small Stella, Great Stella, or Stella4D, and is even available in their free demo versions.
+Nets can be generated and printed at any size using any of Small Stella, Great Stella, or Stella4D, even in the free demo versions.

 The fractal images were created using another piece of software I wrote.
 It is not yet available for sale, but let me know if you are interested and I'll notify you if it ever becomes available.